Hanin Tamim

-Hanin Maher Tamim (حنين ماهر تميم; born 5 April 2000) is a Lebanese footballer who plays as a forward for American college team Lander Bearcats.
+Hanin Maher Tamim (حنين ماهر تميم; born 5 April 2000) is a Lebanese former footballer who played as a forward.
+She played 21 games for the Lebanon national team between 2018 and 2024, scoring eight goals.

+Early life

+Born and raised in Beirut, Lebanon, Tamim started playing football aged eight with her older brother and his friends.
+Aged 10, she started playing for FC Beirut's boys academy, stating that she "did not know that a girls team existed back then".
+Three years later, aged 13, she was scouted by Girls Football Academy (GFA) while playing football in her school, and joined the team.

 Club career

-Tamim began playing football at an early age at FC Beirut's boys academy.
-After playing football in her school team, she joined Beirut Football Academy (BFA), making her debut in the Lebanese Women's Football League.

-Following three seasons at BFA, she moved to Stars Association for Sports (SAS) – the league reigning champions – in 2018.
+Coming through the youth system, Tamim spent three seasons at GFA playing in the Lebanese Women's Football League.
+She moved to Stars Association for Sports (SAS) – the league reigning champions – in 2018.
 Tamim helped SAS to a second-place finish at the inaugural 2019 WAFF Women's Clubs Championship; she described it as her favourite international experience.

 On 27 May 2022, Tamim signed for the Lander Bearcats, the football team of Lander University in the United States.

 International career

 Tamin had represented Lebanon internationally at under-17 and under-19 level, before making her senior debut on 8 November 2018, in a 8–0 defeat to Iran in the 2020 Summer Olympics qualifiers.
 She scored her first goal on 7 January 2019, with Lebanon losing to Bahrain 3–2 in the 2019 WAFF Championship.
 Tamim scored three goals, and helped Lebanon finish in third place.

 On 24 October 2021, Tamim scored a brace in a 2022 AFC Asian Cup qualification game against Guam, which ended in a 3–0 win.
+She was called up to the 2024 WAFF Women's Championship.

 Personal life

+Tamim studied three years at the American University of Beirut, with a focus in nutrition and dietetics.
+Shortly after a 10-month internship at a hospital in Lebanon, Tamim became a licensed dietitian.

-Tamim majored in Nutrition and Dietetics at the American University of Beirut.
+While playing for the Lander Bearcats in 2022, Tamim majored in business administration and worked part-time as a graduate assistant at Lander University in Greenwood, South Carolina.